flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

         print(obs[i])

-Finally, the following is an example of hard-coded navigation for single agents that achieves optimal single-agent navigation to target, and show the taken path as an animation.
+Finally, the following is an example of hard-coded navigation for single agents that achieves optimal single-agent navigation to target, and shows the path taken as an animation.

 .. code-block:: python